top of page

 Research in DNA also claims that the genetic picture for hip dysplasia can be different per breed, a very complex problem!!

-When you do DNA tests for the Malinois in my opinion you must combine different tests.
 Only then you are thorough and use the DNA health testing to better your breeding program.
-Do not automatically remove carriers from your breeding program, and do not promise future puppy clients that fully screened and cleared pups are worth more then carriers.
+Do not automatically remove carriers from your breeding program, and do not promise future puppy clients that fully screened and cleared pups are worth more then carriers, or that they are automatically healthier.
+Here are three main laboraties that we use, click on their icon and you can read their list of tests which you can apply for your DNA testing needs.

 Conclusion: